Jsavage1325/erc721/README.md

 Firstly you must have set up a GCP project to interact with the public google BigQuery datasets using Python.
 To do this follow the instructions located under quick setup [here](https://pypi.org/project/google-cloud-bigquery/).

-Next, create a venv and install the requirements from the requirements.txt file.
+Next, install this module from PyPi.

 ```
-pip install -r requirements.txt
+pip install erc721
 ```

 That's it, once this is setup you should be able to interact with the provided functions.